bkoohi/ROKS-Satellite-in-Azure/readme.md

 It may take up to 30 min for cluster proisioning to complete:
 <img width="1483" alt="image" src="https://user-images.githubusercontent.com/6279125/177617199-c5e757dc-4dd9-452e-a3a1-a998254c87c0.png">

+### 3- Post Deployment
+By now, we have Satellite control plane deployed and at least one ROKS cluster in Aure ready for application or CloudPak deployment.
+However, by default private IPs ( 10.x.x.x ) are used for Control plane and worker nodes deployment.
+Private network are not accessable from outside of Azure network and therefore cluster web console is not accessable from IBM Cloud.
+There are two options to make it accessable:
+1- Establish a VPN link from IBM Cloud to Azure using wineguard VPN tool: https://jakew.me/wireguard-docker/ 2- Update VMs in Azure for control plane and worker nodes and swap private IPs with public IPs.

+#### 3.1- Wireguard

+#### 3.2- Swapping private IPs with public IPs
-18 - VMs in Azure VPC by default will be provisioned using private IPs.
+1 - VMs in Azure VPC by default will be provisioned using private IPs.
 In order to access the portal ROKS Web Console, there is a need to assign public IP and NIC to each Controller VMs and Worker node VMs.

-19- Identify az_resource_group and az_resource_prefix within the Schematics workspace:
+2- Identify az_resource_group and az_resource_prefix within the Schematics workspace:
 ![image](https://user-images.githubusercontent.com/6279125/177636646-875509fa-7bbc-458c-8490-bee0156c7bac.png)

 set up two variables for Resource Group name and Prefix: